 Promotions & Demotions

-The IM Sports staff reserves the right to promote or demote teams among divisions, without consent as necessary, to enhance the competitiveness of the division and/or the enjoyment of the other teams in the division.
+The Intramural Sports office reserves the right to promote or demote teams among divisions, without consent as necessary, to enhance the competitiveness of the division and/or the enjoyment of the other teams in the division.

-All teams in Divisions I, II, and III with a 3.0 or higher sportsmanship average and no outstanding forfeits advance to the postseason playoffs.
+All teams with a 3.0 or higher sportsmanship average and no outstanding forfeits advance to the postseason playoffs.
 Teams are assigned a postseason playoff division based on three factors:

 (1) Regular Season Division: Teams receive base standings points (details) based on the division in which they play during the regular season.